bluesky/tiled/docs/source/how-to/custom-export-formats.md

 ```

 In real-world cases, there is often already a library that writes the format
 of interest.
+Then, our goal isn't to write an exporter from "scratch"; it's to
-For example, numpy can be made to write smiley-separated variables.
+integrate some existing exporter with Tiled.
+For example, numpy can be made to
-The trick is to make the library write to a _buffer in memory_ rather than to a
+write smiley-separated variables.
+The trick is to make the library write to a
-file on disk, and then return a string.
-Most libraries support this.
+_buffer in memory_ rather than to a file on disk, and then return a string.
+Most
+libraries support the following approach.

 ```py
 import io